Muhammad's views on Christians

 Muhammad's views on Christians were shaped through his interactions with them.
-Muhammad had a generally semi-positive view of Christians and viewed them as fellow receivers of Abrahamic revelation (People of the Book).
+Muhammad had a generally positive view of Christians and viewed them as fellow receivers of Abrahamic revelation (People of the Book).
 However, he also criticised them for some of their beliefs.
-He sent various letters to Christian world leaders inviting them to "Submission to God, Islam".
-According to Islamic tradition, he interacted with Christians while in Mecca.
+He sent various letters to Christian world leaders inviting them to "Submission to God" (Islam).
+According to Islamic tradition, he interacted with Christians while in Mecca, although interactions were limited due to the small local Christian population and the nature of the early, private phase of his mission in Mecca.

 Book of Peace

 The Ashtiname (Book of Peace) of Muhammad is a document which is a charter or writ ratified by Muhammad granting protection and other privileges to the followers of Jesus, given to the Christian monks of Saint Catherine's Monastery.
 It is sealed with an imprint representing Muhammad's hand.
 According to the monks' tradition, Muhammad frequented the monastery and had great relationships and discussions with the Sinai fathers.